 Samphire, High Street, Whitstable, great for brunch, lunch or later, this relaxed restaurant is always busy which isn't surprising seeing as the food is fab.

 Stuzzichini, Broadway, Bexleyheath.
-Newish Italian restaurant with a deli counter near the entrance which makes for a wonderful display.
+Italian restaurant with a deli counter near the entrance which makes for a wonderful display.
 Open all day with plenty of different sizes of dishes depending on your appetite.
-Plus, the two-person 'sofa-style' seating makes for a comfortable and leisurely meal with a friend.
+Plus, some two-person 'sofa-style' seating makes for a comfortable and leisurely meal with a friend.

 The Cheese Room, Rochester.
-I don't plug other Rochester places as I reckon that once you are in town visiting us, you'll find other gems in the high street.
+I don't plug other local places as I reckon that once you're in town visiting us, you'll find other gems in the high street.
 However, this deli/coffee house is an exception as it's based in Hometown's original shop and I just love its new reincarnation.
 Serving great coffee and food, it's open late certain evenings, for a delightfully cheesy start to the weekend.

 Waynes - this coffee shop in Helsingborg is based in the imposing setting of an old bank.
 I took every opportunity to enjoy the Swedish tradition of fika (coffee and a cake) at the weekends.
 OK, so Waynes isn't actually a one-off as there are now branches throughout Sweden and elsewhere, but it seems to have bags more style and individuality than the mega coffee chains in the UK.